No Vaseline: Background

-Ice Cube continues the homophobic slurs as he refers to his decision to leave Ruthless Records: "Lookin' like straight bozos, I saw it comin', that's why I went solo ...
-You got jealous when I got my own company.
-But I'm a man, and ain't nobody humpin' me."

 Politically, Ice Cube also references Eazy's appearance at a lunch benefiting the Republican Senatorial inner circle, hosted by then-President George H. W. Bush, repeatedly saying, "I never have dinner with the President."

 The song appears on the Death Row Greatest Hits compilation album.
-Although the song was not released on Death Row Records, it is believed that Suge Knight included it as an act of animosity towards Dr. Dre as the song includes numerous disses towards him.
+Although the song was not released on Death Row Records (as Ice Cube was never signed to the label), it is believed that Suge Knight included it as an act of animosity towards Dr. Dre as the song includes numerous disses towards him.
 "No Vaseline" was track number 20 in the track listing of Death Certificate and was the B-side for the album single "Steady Mobbin'".

 Aftermath

 N.W.A never responded to the song as a group.
 Not long after the release, Dr. Dre left the group, citing lack of monetary compensation.
 This led to N.W.A's dissolution as its members went on to start their solo careers.